Goats at Mas Nou

 The peaks ahead are covered by mist, but this clears as the day develops into a crystal clear autumn day, with deep blue skies and distant views into both

-mid-morning, resemble an October day in Cheshire.
+mid-morning, resemble an October day in Spain .

 foothills.
 Glaring sun blinds as we go past banks of heather and lanes laden

 We reach Col del Priorat at 10.10 and admire the magnificent border stone number 565.

-the end of today's walk, we are in a cork tree zone.
+Next, and until the end of today's walk, we are in a cork tree zone.
 The trees are stripped up to about 10 feet high, freshly stripped trees showing bright red, with the stripped wood darkening with age.
 The cork seems to gradually grow back.

 Border stone number 567 and Panissars Roman remains

-before Col du Perthus
+before Col du Perthus Spain